AntonOresten/ReadSniper.jl/README.md

 ReadSniper is a lightweight and (arguably) efficient Julia package designed for mining metagenomic datasets for specific sequences.
 It is particularly useful for identifying novel or unclassified virus sequences in large-scale genomic data.
 The package works by rapidly searching for k-mer matches between a reference genome and the reads in a dataset, enabling quick identification of similar sequences even in the presence of mutations.

 ## Features
-Fast search using k-mer matching and the longest increasing subsequence algorithm Customizable k-value for k-mer search, with optimal performance at k=8 or 9 Simple and efficient Julia implementation that can be integrated with other Julia packages Installation
+- Fast search using k-mer matching and the longest increasing subsequence algorithm
+- Customizable k-value for k-mer search, with optimal performance at with a $k$-value of $7$ or $9$
+- Simple and efficient Julia implementation that can be integrated with other Julia packages
-To install ReadSniper, simply add the package using Julia's package manager:

 ## Installation
 To install ReadSniper, simply add the package using Julia's package manager: